maximstewart/SolarFM/plugins/README.md

 ### Note
 Copy the example and rename it to your desired name.
-Plugins define a ui target slot with the 'ui_target' permissions data but don't have to if not directly interacted with.
+Plugins define a ui target slot with the 'ui_target' requests data but don't have to if not directly interacted with.
 Plugins must have a run method defined; though, you do not need to necessarily do anything within it.
 The run method implies that the passed in event system or other data is ready for the plugin to use.

-### Manifest Example (All are required.)
+### Manifest Example (All are required even if empty.)
 ```
 class Manifest:
     path: str     = os.path.dirname(os.path.realpath(__file__))
     name: str     = "Example Plugin"
     author: str   = "John Doe"
     version: str  = "0.0.1"
     support: str  = ""
-    permissions: {}  = {
+    requests: {}  = {
         'ui_target': "plugin_control_list",
         'pass_fm_events': "true"